New Year's Eve: The Biggest Celebration for the Post-Soviets

 Neighbours in possession of a costume would dress as Ded Moroz and stop by to eat and drink.

 Mid-night.
 Wake the mother up.
-Presidential address.
+Presidential address (for some reason, the one in Russia).
 Count-down.
 Wishes are written on paper, set on fire and devoured with Champagne.
 Fireworks all around.
 Uraaaa.
 New year.
 New beginnings.
 New hopes.